HL7/US-Core/input/intro-notes/ValueSet-us-core-pregnancy-intent-intro.md

-This value set uses SMOMED CT codes which are available in VSAC.
+This value set uses SMOMED CT codes, which are available in VSAC.
 LOINC also provides an example list [LL4053-6](https://loinc.org/LL4053-6) for the code 86645-9 (Pregnancy intention in the next year - Reported) used in the US Core Observation Pregnancy Intent Profile.
 The table below provides implementers with a concept mapping between these codes.

 |SNOMED CT|SNOMED CT Preferred Name|LOINC Answer ID|Answer
 |---|---|---|---|